lino-framework/lino/docs/dev/ad.rst

   The :class:`Site` class is what you are going to instantiate and store in your :setting:`SITE` setting.

+  .. attribute:: needs_plugins

+    A list of names of apps that this app depends on.
+    Lino will automatically add these to your `INSTALLED_APPS` if necessary.
+    Note that Lino will add them *after* your app.
+    To have them *before* your app, specify them explicitly.

   .. attribute:: confdirs

     This attribute is available only after site startup.